 Should you keep your child home from school?

-No. Your child may attend school if he or she is able to participate in school activities and fever-free for twenty-four (24) hours without the use of fever controlling medications.
-The fever should be less than 101 unless the child is less than six (6) months of age and the fever should be less than 100.
+No. Your child may attend school if he or she is able to participate in school activities and fever-free for 24-hours without the use of fever controlling medications.
+The fever should be less than 100.0 degrees unless the child is less than six (6) months of age and the fever should be less than 100.0.

 Should you keep your child home from school?

-Yes.
-Students may return twenty-four (24) hours after treatment is started and signs and symptoms of eye drainage are greatly reduced.
+No. Child may return to school after treatment has been started and when signs and symptoms of eye drainage are greatly reduced.
+Child should be fever-free for twenty four (24) hours without the use of fever controlling medications.

 Should you keep your child home from school?

 Yes.
-You should keep your child home if cough is present with fever [101 degrees or more unless the child is less than six (6) months of age and the fever should be less than 100 degrees to attend school].
+You should keep your child home if cough is present with fever 100.0 degrees or more unless the child is less than six (6) months of age, then the fever should be less than 100.0 degrees.
 You should keep your child home if he/she has a cough with shortness of breath or if coupled with thick or constant nasal drainage.

 Should you keep your child home from school?